Emma Watkins: 2022–present: Emma Memma and other television work

-Watkins as Emma Memma at the Adelaide Christmas Pageant in 2025.

 In early 2022, Watkins hinted at the introduction of a new children's entertainment character, Emma Memma, through her social media.
 The new character was designed to incorporate elements of song, dance and sign language.
 Toronto-based company Headspinner Productions announced their partnership with Watkins in July 2022 to debut the character in a new pre-school television series titled Emma Memma: Sing.
 Dance.
 Sign.
 Watkins was appointed as an executive producer for the series, to be produced through her company Apricot Sea.
 The series is expected to begin filming in early 2023 for release later in the year.
 The character and its design were officially revealed in July; music videos were subsequently released through YouTube.
 In February 2023, Watkins released a book to go with her Emma Memma character, music and upcoming children's television series.
 The book was titled Hello, Emma Memma.

 During this period, Watkins competed on the fourth season of the Australian version of The Masked Singer as "Zombie" placing eighth.
 She also appeared as a celebrity contestant on the 2022 Lego Masters Australia Christmas special.
 Watkins provided the narration for the ABC children's series Reef School in 2022.
 In June 2023, Watkins released another children's story book titled Emma Memma: How Are You? as well as her first activity book that was called Emma Memma Sticker Activity Book.
 Later that year, Watkins competed on the seventh season of The Amazing Race Australia with her sister, Hayley Watkins; tying equal first with Darren McMullen and nephew Tristan, and Alli Simpson and mother Angie.
 In October 2023, she released her third kids story book, which was titled Emma Memma's Alphabet Day.
 The book includes a fun little story involving Emma Memma as well as a page full of detailed illustrations presenting each letter of the alphabet in Auslan.
 She also released her second activity book titled Emma Memma Craft Book.
 In late 2023, Watkins won an ARIA Award for Best Children's Album for her debut solo album Emma Memma.

 In February 2024, Watkins released her first solo EP under Emma Memma, which was called Days of the Week, and it officially dropped on 18 February.
 In March 2024, she released her third studio album as Emma Memma, titled Twirly Tunes.
 The album was nominated for best children's album at the 2024 ARIA Awards, making it Watkins's second nomination in the category.
 Later in the year, Watkins hosted the third season of Teenage Boss.
 In December 2024, she released a Christmas story book called Emma Memma: Christmas Lights.